Domagoj00056/Numerical-Linear-Algebra-for-Boundary-Value-Problems/README.md

 b=(-11,0,\ldots,0)^T.
 $$

-The resulting linear system is solved using the **Gauss--Seidel iterative method**.
+The resulting linear system is solved using the **Gauss--Seidel iterative method.**

 ---

 ## 6. Numerical Solution